divonlan/genozip/windows/readme.txt

                      regions are padded, and 2-digit allele values are replaced by an ascii character

 Optimizing:
    -B --vblock       <number>.
+Sets the maximum size of memory (in megabytes) of VCF file data that can go into one
-Sets the number of variants (sites) in a variant block.
-By default, the variant block
+                     variant block.
+By default, this is set to 128MB.
-                     size is set to a value between 4096 (for VCF files with 1024 samples or more) and 131,072 (for VCF files with 31 samples or less).
 The variant block is the basic unit of data on which genozip and genounzip operate.
 This value affects a number of things: 1.
 Memory consumption of both compression and decompression are linear with the variant block size.
 2. Compression is sometimes better with larger block sizes, in particular if the number of samples is small.
+3.
-3. Smaller blocks will result in faster 'genocat --regions' lookups
+                     Smaller blocks will result in faster 'genocat --regions' lookups

    -S --sblock       <number>.
 Sets the number of samples per sample block.
 By default, it is set to 4096.
 When
                      compressing or decompressing a variant block, the samples within the block are divided to sample